Quaternionic Carleson measures: Vanishing Carleson measures

 { \begin{defn}Let $\nu$ be a nonnegative Borel measure on $\D$ and define the measure $\hat{\nu}$ as the reflection of the measure $\nu$ with respect to the real axis,

 where $\bar E =\{x-yi \ : \ x+yi \in E\}$. \end{defn} }

 {\begin{lem} Let $X_\D$ be a complex Banach space {such that the operator $\mathcal J:X_\D \to X_\D$ is bounded} and let $\nu$ be a nonnegative Borel measure on $\D$.
-Then $\nu$ is vanishing p-Carleson for $X_\D$ if and only if the measure $\hat{\nu}$ is vanishing p-Carleson for $X_\D$. \end{lem} \begin{proof} Since $\hat{\cdot}$ is an involution, it suffices to show only one implication.
+Then $\nu$ is vanishing $p$-Carleson for $X_\D$ if and only if the measure $\hat{\nu}$ is vanishing $p$-Carleson for $X_\D$. \end{lem} \begin{proof} Since $\hat{\cdot}$ is an involution, it suffices to show only one implication.
 Consider any measurable function $G:\D \to \C$.
 Then